 There are certain characteristics required of the operators in these units for this to work.
 These warriors need to be adaptable.
 They need to be cunning.
-They need to possess a strong imagination as to what’s possible, and most importantly they need a keen sense of awareness regarding when to speak their minds, regardless of rank structure, and when to shut up.
-This last piece is the only way it will work, otherwise things turn into ‘kangaroo court’ with everyone the expert and nothing being accomplished.
+They need to possess a strong imagination as to what’s possible, and most importantly they need a keen sense of awareness regarding when to speak their minds — regardless of rank structure — and when to shut up.
+This last piece is the only way it will work, otherwise, things turn into ‘kangaroo court’ with everyone being the expert and nothing being accomplished.

-Once briefed, they develop the plan before briefing it again and choosing which one they will execute upon.
+Once briefed, they develop the plan before briefing it again and choosing how to execute it.
 Once the concept of operation (CONOP) is chosen, the team goes into battle prep, getting everything together that is required for the mission, whether that is de-conflicting with other units, preparing an air stack, practicing CQB and breaching drills, or creating a rock drill so the entirety of the defensive and offensive elements can literally walk through the operation.

 Utilizing bottom-up planning ensures that every man on the ground understands the bigger picture.
 They know where everyone is on the ground, what everyone’s role is, and when each element or individual is going to execute their part of the plan.
 This way, when shit hits the fan, they’re ready to step it up if needed.